Kaipara College Kaipara College

 NCEA Level 2 History (2HIS)

-• Revolution and Protest - Students will research a protest or revolution which has altered the course of History, including the French Revolution, the American Revolution, the Russian Revolution, the NZ Suffragette Movement, the NZ Springbok Tour protests, Parihaka, and the Soweto Uprising.
+During the course, you’ll research a revolution or protest movement which has altered the course of history in some way.
+Options include the French, American, Cuban or Russian revolutions, the NZ Suffragette Movement, NZ Springbok Tour protests, NZ Bastion Point Protest, Parihaka, Irish Easter Rising, Stonewall Riots, and the Soweto Uprising.

 Learning Areas: